nextcloud/documentation/admin_manual/configuration_server/bruteforce_configuration.rst

 How it works
 ------------

-The brute force protection is easiest to see in action at the login page.
+The brute force protection is easiest to see in action on the login page.
 If you try to log in the first time with an invalid username and/or password you will not notice anything.
 But if you do this a few times you start to notice that the verification of the login is taking longer each time.
 This is the